top of page

 Skip Bins Hire Sizes

-A rough guide or rule of thumb for skip bin sizes, which are most commonly used for domestic needs, is 2 cubic meters to 8 cubic meters.
+A rough guide or rule of thumb for skip bin sizes, which are most commonly used for domestic needs, is 2-8 cubic meters.
 These sizes are used by 90% of people who order skip bins for domestic uses.

-While commercial and industrial skip bin hire sizes are much larger, these larger skip bins are commonly used for building sites, construction sites where space is tight, and larger hooklift bins are unable to fit due to the lack of room.
+While commercial and industrial skip bin hire sizes are much larger, these larger skip bins are commonly used for building sites and construction sites where space is tight, and larger hooklift bins cannot fit due to the lack of room.

-However, the largest skip bins are around 16 cubic meters in size (which Sims bins roughly are).
+However, the largest skip bins are around 16 cubic meters (which Sims bins are roughly).
 These Sims Metals skip bins are the largest and strongest of the general style of skip bins in Melbourne.
-Skip bin trucks have rear-mounted arms for lifting the bins onto and off the bed of the truck, so they need more overhead height for the arms' radius to pivot.
+Skip bin trucks have rear-mounted arms for lifting bins onto and off the truck bed, so they need more overhead clearance for the arms' radius to pivot.

 What are Skip Bins Used For?